-- A. Keep his Marketplace coverage through 2024 and enroll in Medicare during the General Enrollment Period next year. - B. Enroll in Medicare during his Initial Enrollment Period and then cancel his Marketplace plan. - C. Enroll through a Special Enrollment Period after his 65th birthday.
+- a) Keep his Marketplace coverage through the end of the year and enroll in Medicare during the General Enrollment Period next year. - b) Enroll in Medicare during his Initial Enrollment Period (April Oct) and then cancel his Marketplace plan. - c) Enroll through a Special Enrollment Period at any point after he turns 65.